Sup2point0/integrity/README.md

 ## Credits

 All questions in *Integrity* were created by myself.
-Of course, maths is maths, so there is every possibility you may find a particular problem elsewhere too!
+Of course, maths is maths, so there is every possibility a particular combination of expressions I’ve made has appeared a nonzero number of times elsewhere too.
+Some questions may also have been inspired by others I have encountered before.

+### Contribute
+*Integrity* is an independent project for my own maths questions, but I appreciate the sentiment!
+And if you just want to chat about maths, well, I’m always more than happy to do that >:)

 ### AI
 No AI was used for any of these.